 (Kind of reminds me of teenagers texting, to be honest!)

 Yes.
 Is it adding meaningfully to a story?
 Not so much.
 We talked about all the things dialogue can help an author do…this list is just a smattering of ideas–certainly it is not meant to be all-inclusive, but I think it’s interesting for students to see that dialogue has a purpose–and they can experiment with these as they begin drafting!

 In fact, as I read my read aloud now, I will highlight certain examples of dialogue for us to consider how it is helping the author convey the big ideas of the story.
 There are TONS of great examples in Number the Stars, our current read aloud!
 I think it’s really valuable for students to realize that writers are intentional with things like this–and that understanding this can help them not only improve their WRITING–but understand their reading more deeply as well.

-I started with this card and had them talk in trios about what Melanie could possibly say to a lifeguard…and we had some hilarious ideas.
+I started with this card and had them talk in trios about what Melanie could possibly say to a lifeguard.
+Trust me, we had some hilarious ideas!
 I picked one and wrote it down under the document camera.

 We then went back to our groups to discuss what the lifeguard could say back–and we had so much fun!
 I then had the students try their own versions of this same dialogue–with the reminder to be appropriate!